Trump Launches Task Force To Fight Anti-Christian Bias In Government

 Several key members of Trump’s cabinet have strong connections to Christian nationalist groups, including Vice President JD Vance and Secretary of Defense Pete Hegseth.
 Their presence in the administration further underscores the influence of religious conservatives in Trump’s policies.

-Trump, who has not been widely recognized for his personal religiosity in the past, said his faith has grown stronger since he survived an assassination attempt during a campaign rally in Butler, Pennsylvania, in June 2024.
+Trump, who has not been widely recognised for his personal religiosity in the past, said his faith has grown stronger since he survived an assassination attempt during a campaign rally in Butler, Pennsylvania, in June 2024.

 “It changed something in me.
 I feel even stronger.
 I believed in God, but I feel much more strongly about it,” he said during a separate prayer breakfast at the US Capitol.